What to do if you lose your car keys

 If you haven’t seen the car keys or moved them yourself, it’s likely that another household member has.
 You should ask if they have seen them or perhaps moved them somewhere.
 It’s often the case that they remember seeing them somewhere you hadn’t thought of.

-A tracking device, such as Tile, could be a good measure to help you find them quickly.
-You can use the Tile smartphone app to ring the item that you’ve lost, causing the fob to make a noise that could help you to find your keys.
-These also work with smart home devices, such as the Amazon Echo and Google Nest, so you can simply ask Alexa to find your keys and she will activate the Tile.
+For example, the 'Tile' device uses a keyring fob and linked smartphone app.
+Using your phone you can trigger the fob to make a sound and help you in your search.
+These also work with smart home devices, such as the Amazon Echo and Google Nest, so you can simply ask Alexa to find your keys and it will activate the Tile.

 If you’ve tried the methods listed above to find your lost car keys with no luck, it may be that you need to have another key made, however, is this possible if you don’t have the spare key either?